 (lamps in the UV and IR spectra confuse what he sees in the

 X-ray one) and gives him a shock which returns him to his

 normal personality, in the course of which he loses the

 Batman #45, February-March 1948, "The Match!"

 |The Match is an arsonist,

-with a dishonest accountant to learn who might be interested in his
+accountant to learn who might be interested in his services.

 I suppose he's a refinement on the character of The Blaze, but Batman didn't get a decent arsonist foe until The Firefly was reinterpreted in the 1990s.